riivo/pwum/README.md

     python pwum.py [logfile|directory containing only logs]

-outputs two html files to `example` folder
+outputs two html files to `example` folder, one containing information about frequent patterns and other lists clusters information.